DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __Why?__

-We must ensure there is an equal playing field for all users.
+We must ensure there is a 'level playing field' for all users of a service - that services are inclusive of all users' needs.
-Systems must adhere to current government accessibility regulations.
+Services and systems must adhere to current government accessibility regulations.

 __How?__
--  Seek input from Accessibility Advisers on how designs might need amending to improve accessibility
+-  Seek input from DfE Accessibility Advisers on how designs might need amending to improve accessibility
 -  Include accessibility testing as part of any project delivery

 __Relates to__